 - Offer and drive custom experiences, such as ad-lite or ad-free viewing

-Admiral does the heavy lifting for data security, account database hosting, regiwall form publishing, CTA/offer management, and support for lost user passwords.
+Admiral does the heavy lifting for data security, account database hosting, regwall form publishing, CTA/offer management, and support for lost user passwords.

 What does a registration wall look like?

-Your audience will experience it as a popup or message bar that appears after they have reached a limit set by the publisher.
-Typically it is a simple web form, asking for just an email or unique login credentials.
-Some publishers share more information about how registration can benefit the visitor, and may offer an incentive for registering.
+Your audience will experience it as a popup or message bar that appears after they have reached a content limit set by the publisher.
+Typically it is a simple web form asking for just an email or unique login credentials.
+Some publishers share more information about how registration can benefit the visitor, and may offer an incentive for completing the site registration wall form.

 Example registration walls from Gilt, The Drum, The Guardian, NYTimes, and Mediaite: